beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in ReadonlyREST Enterprise.

-ReadonlyREST Enterprise supports service provider initiated via SAML.
-This connector supports both SSO (single sign on) and SLO (single log out).
+ReadonlyREST Enterprise supports service provider-initiated via SAML.
+This connector supports both SSO (single sign-on) and SLO (single log out).
 Here is how to configure it.

 ### Configure `ror_kbn_auth` bridge

-In order for the user identity information to flow securely from Kibana to Elasticsearch, we need to set up the two plugin with a shared secret, that is: an arbitrarily long string.
+In order for the user identity information to flow securely from Kibana to Elasticsearch, we need to set up the two plugins with a shared secret, that is: an arbitrarily long string.

 ### Elasticsearch side